sam-pop/groupGenerator/README.md

 - `node groupGenerator.js` - will log the randomly generated groups of students (using the group size specified in the `data.js` file).

-- _OR_ you can pass the group size as an argument through the command-line:
+_OR_

-  `node groupGenerator.js <groupSize>`
+- `node groupGenerator.js <groupSize>` - will pass the group size as an argument through the command-line:

 ### Example